AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 The learner can take the courses from within the page.

 To be able to access the Learning Manager widget, Learner should be a logged in AEM user.
-Also, property **email** should be present in “/profile” node of Learner’s rep:User node.
+Also, property **email** should be present in "/profile" node of Learner's rep:User node.
 This email should be exactly same as the one present in Learning Manager account.

 The learner can take the courses from within the page.